ptr727/PlexCleaner/README.md

 ## Release Notes

-- Version 2.0 is a major release with fixes, new features, and some breaking changes.
+- Version 2.1:
+  - Added backwards compatibility for some older JSON schemas.
+  - Added the `upgradesidecar` command to migrate sidecar files to the current JSON schema version.
+  - Sidecar JSON schema changes:
+    - Replaced the unreliable file modified timestamp state tracking with a SHA256 hash of parts of the MKV file.
+    - Replaced the `Verified` boolean with `State` flags to track more granular file state and modification changes.
+    - Run the `upgradesidecar` command to migrate sidecar files to the current schema version.
+  - Repairing metadata inconsistencies, e.g. MuxingMode not specified for S_VOBSUB subtitle codecs, by remuxing the MKV file.
+  - Added a `ToolsOptions:AutoUpdate` configuration option to automatically update the tools before each run.

+- Version 2.0:
   - Linux and Docker are now supported platforms.
-    - Automatic downloading of tools on Linux is not currently suported, tools need to be manually installed on the system.
+    - Automatic downloading of tools on Linux is not currently supported, tools need to be manually installed on the system.
     - The Docker build includes all the prerequisite tools, and is easier to use vs. installing all the tools on Linux.
   - Support for H.265 encoding added.
   - All file metadata, titles, tags, and track names are now deleted during media file cleanup.